 I dislike typical “furry” characters or body proportions.
 By this I mean characters that look like a normal human but with a husky head and tail added.
 However, please note that plenty of people with such characters have deliberately commissioned me to provide a different interpretation of their character.
 I’m almost always happy to spin your character in my style.

-Mundane scenes, such as staring at a smart phone, walking down a street in a city, being in a modern home, etc. may bore me or not bring out my best work.
+Mundane scenes, such as staring at a smart phone, walking down a street in a city, being in a modern home, etc. or contemporary clothing (jeans and a shirt) may bore me or not bring out my best work.